 If you’re the type of teacher who’s always looking for more but has hit a wall when it comes to teaching teenagers, then you’re in luck.
 There are so many wonderful resources out there!

-- If your students have formal language exam coming up, then you need to check out the British Council’s section on teenagers.
-With articles for advanced reading and teaching tools to make your classroom the best it can be, you can’t fail with their guidance.
+- If your students have a formal language exam coming up, then you need to check out the British Council’s section on teenagers.
+The page contains activities, lesson plans, short stories and more teaching tools to help make your classroom the best it can be.
+You can’t fail with their guidance.

-- If there’s anything teenage students love, it’s movie time in the classroom!
+- If there’s one thing teenage students love, it’s movie time in the classroom!
 Of course, for teachers, the risk is always that movies can give students an excuse to zone out for a class period.
-So why not try FluentU, a tool that gives you all the fun and entertainment of a movie, but with built-in language learning features.
+So check out FluentU, a tool that gives you all the fun and entertainment of a movie, but with built-in language learning features.